status-im/the-explainers/authors/swader/03-beacon-chain/en_US/final.md

 There are two main types of "nodes" you need to be aware of now, each with its set of subtypes which we will not cover here.

 **Beacon nodes** are in charge of _validating validators_, aggregating signatures (i.e. many validators submit many keys and processing them individually would take ages, so we're looking into processing many of them at once), grabbing the necessary data with which to build new blocks and passing it on for validation to Validators.
 Beacon nodes are equivalent to miners in the current system in that they're heavier on the resources and will need to be run on non-trivial hardware.
+In terms of incentive for running the nodes, however, that's still a [hotly debated and somewhat controversial issue](https://github.com/ethereum/eth2.0-specs/issues/157).

 **Validator Clients** on the other hand can (in theory) be extremely lightweight bits of software like what we're building at Nimbus.
 They're programs the only function of which is to remain connected to the internet and to keep staking your Ether in the system (a persistent connection is required because a validator needs to sign their attestation and send it back to the network when requested).
 The Validator clients build the blocks from the data provided by the beacon nodes and send them back to the network.
 The Validator clients also suffer the consequences if they misbehave or go offline - it is there that the _slashing_ (i.e. reduction of stake) happens.
 While you may be expecting to validate from something like a smartphone, that's probably not going to happen - the battery would die instantly due to the needed bandwidth (constant communication with the network) and too frequent read/write operations on the phone's hard drive.